stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat.md

     1. If you want to use Wifi, select your wireless network and enter the password if needed.

+        > Ensure that your pc and the Raspberry Pi are connected to the same network.
         > If you are using enterprise security you may need to launch Chromium, the Pi's browser after selecting your wireless network to log in to your Wifi

     1. Update the Pis software